 The Eternal Portrait of Hedonism – A Review of Oscar Wilde’s “The Picture of Dorian Gray”

-Wilde’s Dark Masterpiece – Delving into “The Picture of Dorian Gray“
+What I thought while reading Oscar Wilde’s “The Picture of Dorian Gray”

 In the realm of literature that exposes the dark underbelly of decadence and the consequences of unchecked hedonism, Oscar Wilde’s “The Picture of Dorian Gray” shines as a timeless classic.
 With prose that dances on the edge of morality and wit, Wilde crafts a narrative that delves deep into the allure of eternal youth, the fragility of the human soul, and the high price of vanity.